Dvangelion/Japari/README.md

 # Japari

-This is a demo project inspired by piggymetrics, which demonstrates the Microservice architecture pattern using go, react, mysql and docker.
+This is a demo project inspired by piggymetrics, which demonstrates a fullstack website application using go, react, mysql and docker.

 ![](https://user-images.githubusercontent.com/12382740/86407124-6ab15b80-bc82-11ea-918e-ec209ca5de6e.gif)

 ## Functional Services

-Japari can be decomposed into three microservices.
+Japari can be decomposed into three services.
 The frontend service provides UI for account login/registration.
 Backend service validates the user account and stores account info into database.
 Database service persistent store user account in MySQL database.
 All of them are deployable in docker containers.

 Method	| Path	| Description	|
 ------------- | ------------------------- | ------------- |